 - You should be careful when manually removing applications’ support files from the Library.
 Deleting important macOS service files may damage your system.

-- No matter which way you use to uninstall applications from your Mac, you can check your disk for their remaining files with App Cleaner & Uninstaller from Nektony.
+- No matter which way you use to uninstall apps from your Mac, you can check your disk for their remaining files with App Cleaner & Uninstaller from Nektony.

 The easiest way to uninstall apps from Mac